The below information provides some helpful answers to queries regarding HMO licensing in our district

 - The introduction of minimum rooms sizes (please see the bottom of the page for our rooms sizes)

-What form do I need to complete to apply for a HMO license?
+What form do I need to complete to apply for a HMO licence?

-How long does a HMO License last for?
+How long does a HMO Licence last for?

 A HMO application lasts for 5 years.
 You will need to renew your application when it is about to expire.
 Please contact our office to organise this.

 What supporting documents are required?

 - Basic Disclosure and Barring Service (DBS) check, dated within the last 12 months for the licence holder of the property

 - Gas safety certificate